jdittrich/userNeedResearchBook/text/dataGathering.md

 \

 <!-- expect to write lots of notes.
 Depending on person.
 For 30 min 2 DINA4-->
-When I take notes in research I often write about 1 A4 page each 15min., sometimes more, sometimes less.
-So it does not make sense to try to write everything on one sheet or even in some space left on the cheat-sheet with your questions on it.
+When I take notes in research, I often write about 1 A4 page each 15min., sometimes more, sometimes less.
+You need to bring some paper, your notes of a typical session won't fit a single page or on the margins of your cheat sheet.

 ![Example for a sheet with research notes, written ca. over 20min](images/notesheet.png)

 \
 <!-- SECTION: CONTENT -->
 You will supplement, transcribe and analyze your notes after the data gathering.
 Thus you need to be able to make sense of them later.
-Between collecting the data and reviewing your notes, the *context* is easily forgotten: If you just write “empty page” it may make totally sense at the moment you write that, seeing what is happening and  knowing what happened before and after.
-But without that implicit knowledge “empty page” does not make much sense.
+Between collecting the data and reviewing your notes, the *context* is easily forgotten: If you observe that someone starts working on an empty page and you just write “empty page” it may make totally sense at the moment you write it since you are watching what is happening and  knowing what happened before and after.
+But without this implicit knowledge of context the line “empty page” does not make much sense.

 > Rather than “creates empty page” write
 > “creates empty pages to organize drafts”
 >
 > Instead of “changes objects” write
 > “Changes object size to match grid”